Cox Springs School Has a Rich History

 The Close of the School House

-In 1960 the last group of students from grades 1st through 11th were transferred to Lago Vista schools and Cox Springs closed its doors for students.
+In Fall 1959 the last group of students from grades 1st through 8th were transferred to Lago Vista and Cox Springs closed its doors for students.
 Thus ended over seven decades of this school providing education in the basics that made the students the people they became.
-The building was used as a storage warehouse for the Lago Vista Independent School District until 1978, then granted back to the Carlton family who used it as a storage shack and a hunting lodge for years, until the new housing developments of “Northshore”, The Point” and “The Hollows at Lake Travis” brought new folks to the area….
-And a desire to preserve this piece of local, Texas and American frontier history.

-The old Cox Springs Schoolhouse remains and is now in the modern-day neighborhood called The Hollows in an area called The Bluffs and its current address is 18725 Old Burnet Road, Jonestown, Tx.
-78645.
+The old Cox Springs Schoolhouse remains and is now in the modern-day neighborhood called The Hollows in an area called The Bluffs.
+It’s current address is 18725 Old Burnet Road, Jonestown, TX 78645.